 Victoria BC is only about 100 km from Vancouver but sometimes I forget it’s really that close.
 My stepdaughter recently turned ten years old and I wanted to treat her to a little getaway to mark the special occasion, being double digits and all.
-I decided a girls weekend to Victoria, Canada – including accommodation at the Fairmont Empress and the legendary Afternoon Tea at this iconic Vancouver Island hotel – would be the perfect birthday treat.
+I decided a girls weekend to Victoria – including accommodation at the Fairmont Empress and the legendary Afternoon Tea at this iconic Vancouver Island hotel – would be the perfect birthday treat.
 Read on for details on our weekend away.

 My absolute favourite way to travel to Vancouver Island is by seaplane.
 Harbour Air flies from downtown Vancouver to Victoria harbour, literally steps away from the Fairmont Empress.
 The flight is only 35 minutes and so incredibly scenic.
 You can also fly from the south terminal at Vancouver International Airport – so convenient!

 When we arrived, our room wasn’t quite ready yet so we explored the hotel.
-The Fairmont Empress is super kid friendly and gave us a really cool scavenger hunt to do around the hotel.
+The Fairmont Empress is super family friendly and gave us a fun scavenger hunt to do around the hotel.
 It’s such a great way to keep kids busy and educate them, too!
-Once completed, they can bring it to the Front Desk to collect a prize.
+Once completed, they can collect a prize from the Front Desk.
 Pure brilliance if you’re in Victoria for a family getaway and looking for things to do for your kids.

 Once we checked into our room, we couldn’t believe the views!
 We were on the sixth floor and had incredible views of Victoria harbour.
 Our room at the Empress was really spacious with a king bed, pull out sofa, and two televisions.
 There was also a birthday cake and other goodies awaiting our arrival, which was so sweet!
 By the way, the Fairmont in Victoria recently completed a $60-million renovation in modern art deco and pure luxury (like this chandelier in the lobby made of 250,000 crystals) – it is STUNNING.